HairAnalysisReport.com

 The accumulative factor

 Toxic element accumulation is another important factor to consider.
 Toxic elements can easily accumulate throughout the mind and body.
-The accumulation factor simply refers to the potential for a residual accumulation (or buildup) in the mind and body.
+The accumulation factor simply refers to the potential for a residual accumulation (or buildup) throughout the mind and body.

 This is commonly referred to as sequestering.